-In relation to the assessment corresponding to the financial year 2021, the Appointments, Remuneration and Corporate Governance Committee, at its meeting held on August 30, 2022, reviewed and analysed the results of the assessment of said financial year, carried out by the Company's directors regarding the operation of the Board of Directors and its committees.
+In relation to the assessment corresponding to the financial year 2022, the Appointments, Remuneration and Corporate Governance Committee, at its meeting held on August 28, 2023, reviewed and analysed the results of the assessment of said financial year, carried out by the Company's directors regarding the operation of the Board of Directors and its committees.
 In general terms, it was concluded that the directors had expressed a high degree of satisfaction with the organization and activities of the aforementioned governing bodies, considering them to be optimal and suitable as a whole.

-However, as a result of this assessment, and in order to continue improving the functioning of the Company's corporate governance system, certain areas for optimization were identified, in view of which, and after a detailed examination and analysis of the results achieved, the Board of Directors, at the proposal of the Appointments, Remuneration and Corporate Governance Committee, established an Action Plan for the implementation of certain suggestions and recommendations, related, among others, to continue working on the realization and implementation of all training actions deemed appropriate; with the role and actions of the lead independent director; with the agenda of the Board of Directors and the committees; with the advance availability of the documentation and information related to the matters to be discussed at the meetings; and with the coordination of the committees among themselves.
+However, as a result of this assessment, and in order to continue improving the functioning of the Company's corporate governance system, certain areas for optimization were identified, in view of which, and after a detailed examination and analysis of the results achieved, the Board of Directors, at the proposal of the Appointments, Remuneration and Corporate Governance Committee, established an Action Plan for the implementation of certain suggestions and recommendations, related, among others, to continue working on the continuous improvement of the documentation and information sent to the Board of Directors, with the agenda and with the matters and issues to be discussed at the meetings of the Board and its committees; all with, a view to optimizing as much as possible the organization, operation and activities of the Company's governing and management bodies.